Adding Two‑Factor Authentication (2FA) to a Laravel API (Laragear + Sanctum)

 This approach keeps your login flow clean, secure, and simple enough to extend later.

-If you want to take it a step further, check out Securing articles on advanced MFA authentication — they cover some great extra security layers.
+If you want to take it a step further, check out articles on advanced MFA authentication they cover some great extra security layers.

-You can also look at the frontend side of this feature and explore the full implementation in my open-source project ProFresh.
+You can also look at the frontend side of this feature and explore the full implementation in my open-source project DayWright.

-If you hit any issues or have questions, feel free to reach out — I’ve probably run into the same thing.
+If you hit any issues or have questions, feel free to reach out.

-Thanks for reading — hope this helps you make your next Laravel app a bit more secure!
+Thanks for reading.
+I hope this helps you make your next Laravel app a bit more secure!